South Korea apologizes over vagrants’ detention, forced work

-SEOUL, South Korea — South Korea’s top public prosecutor on Tuesday apologized over what he described as a botched investigation into the enslavement and mistreatment of thousands of people at a vagrants’ facility in the 1970s and 1980s nearly three decades after its owner was acquitted of serious charges.
+SEOUL, South Korea — South Korea’s top public prosecutor apologized Tuesday over what he described as a botched investigation into the enslavement and mistreatment of thousands of people at a vagrants’ facility in the 1970s and 1980s nearly three decades after its owner was acquitted of serious charges.

 “I accept with a heavy heart the results of our committee (on past cases) that the prosecution then caved into pressure from above and closed its investigation prematurely.
 Even on the charges that were included in the indictment, the defendants weren’t properly punished during the trials.
 This was a process that cannot be described as democracy.”